Home

 Recording the Pitches and Durations of the Notes

-As the pianist played a particular note, a thin carbon rod attached to the underside of each key was dipped into a small cup of mercury, located in a trough under the keybed of the piano, which spanned the whole width of seven octaves.
+As the pianist played a particular note, a thin rod of metal or carbon, attached to the underside of each key, was dipped into a small cup of mercury, located in a trough under the keybed of the piano, which spanned the whole width of roughly seven octaves.
 In this way, an electrical contact was made, without greatly affecting the touch of the recording piano, which had to remain sensitive enough for the most fastidious pianist.
-The system used must have been very similar to Charles Fuller Stoddard's 1908 design for the Ampico recording piano, illustrated in US Patent 1,095,128.
+The system used must have been very similar to Charles Fuller Stoddard's 1910 design for the Ampico recording piano, illustrated in US Patent 1,367,634.

 Ferruccio Busoni recording for the Welte-Mignon - 16 March 1907, Freiburg.